Fish-Git/cmpsctst/README.txt

 Linux:

-  Manually create your own "AutoBuildCount.h" header file (see the section AutoBuildCount.h below) and then enter the "make all" command.
+  Manually create your own "AutoBuildCount.h" header file (see the section AutoBuildCount.h below) and enter the command "make -f cmpsctst.make all".

 Tested using Visual Studio 2008 Professional on Windows 7 x64 Ultimate and using gcc 4.4 within a CentOS 6.4 VMware virtual machine.